kibriashuvo/bdp-streaming-analytics/reports/Assignment-3-Design.md

 **Scaling of customerstreamapp:**

 To scale up my streaming analytics process for multiple customers I should have separate **customerstreamapp** for each of my customers.
 And in each of these customerstreamapps should be run with a high parallelism value as it will split the tasks into several parallel instances according to the parallelism value, which will in terms improve performance.
-However, as I am serving multiple customers now, it would be better to define max paralellism for each of my customerstreamapp, so that they can scale up to a maximum point and use free taskslots if available.
+However, as I am serving multiple customers now, it would be better to define max paralellism for each of my customerstreamapp, so that they can scale up to a maximum point and use free taskslots if available which will result into better performance.

 Finally, as I am disseminating the results of my streaming analysis by storing the result into `Redis`, from where the [customer_realtime-view](../code/customer-code/customer_realtime-view.py) polls the result, so my `Redis` sink also needs to be scaled to accomodate many customers and data.